xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 ## Late and Missed Work
 All assignments are due on the date assigned at the listed time.
 No late assignments will be accepted.
-Make up exams will not be offered except for extreme circumstances.
+Make-up exams will not be offered except for extreme circumstances.
 Contact the instructor as soon as possible to make arrangements.
 Documentation of the circumstance may be required.

 ## Lecture Schedule